nixlynxbites/Learning_Galois_Fields/Exercises/01_Group_Theory.md

 ## Clock Arithmetic Exercise

+- Work through some examples and convince yourself of these facts.
+Internalizing these ideas is critical to keeping your sanity as things get more abstract.

 | a | b | -b | a+b | a-b | a+(-b) |
 |---|---|----|-----|-----|--------|
 | 5 | 7 | 5  | 0   | 10  | 10     |